Quantum Discrete Levels of the Universe from the Early Trans-Planckian Vacuum to the Late Dark Energy: Classical, Semiclassical and Quantum Vacuum Energy of the Universe

 The observed $\Lambda$ or $\rho_\Lambda$ today is the {\it classical gravity vacuum} value in the classical universe $ U_\Lambda$ {\it today}.
 Such observed value must be consistently in such way because of the {\it large classical} size of the universe today $L_ \Lambda = \sqrt{3/\Lambda}$, and of the empty or vacuum dilute state today dominated by {\it voids and supervoids} as shown by the set of large structure observations \cite{VoidsHistory}, \cite{Voids1}, \cite{VoidsPRL}.
 This is one main physical reason for such a {\it low} $\Lambda$ value at the present age today $10^{61} t_P$.
-Its precursor value and density $\Lambda_Q , \rho_Q$ is a high superplanckian value precisely because this is a high density very early {\it quantum cosmological vacuum} in the extreme past $10^{-61} t_P$ of the quantum trans-planckian precursor phase $U_Q$.
+Its precursor value and density $\Lambda_Q , \rho_Q$ is a high super-Planckian value precisely because this is a high density very early {\it quantum cosmological vacuum} in the extreme past $10^{-61} t_P$ of the quantum trans-Planckian precursor phase $U_Q$.

-The quantum vacuum density $\Lambda_Q = \rho_Q = 10^{122}$ (in planck units) in the precursor transplanckian phase $U_Q$ at $10^{-61} t_P$, (the extreme past), became the classical vacuum density $\Lambda = \rho_\Lambda = 10^{-122}$ in the classical universe $U_\Lambda$ today at $10^{61} t_P$.
-The transplanckian value is consistently in such way because is a extreme quantum gravity (transplanckian) vacuum in the extreme quantum past $10^{-61} t_P$ with minimal entropy $S_Q = 10^{-122} = \Lambda = \rho_\Lambda$.
-Eqs.(\ref{LambdaHvalue1}) to (\ref{rhoQii1}),(\ref{LambdaQLambda3}) concisely {\it explain why} the classical gravitational vacuum $\Lambda$ or $\rho_\Lambda$ {\it coincides} with such observed {\it low value} $10^{-122}$ in planck units, and {\it why} their corresponding quantum gravity precursor vacuum has such extremely {\it high} trans-planckian {\it value} $10^{122}$.
+The quantum vacuum density $\Lambda_Q = \rho_Q = 10^{122}$ (in Planck units) in the precursor trans-Planckian phase $U_Q$ at $10^{-61} t_P$, (the extreme past), became the classical vacuum density $\Lambda = \rho_\Lambda = 10^{-122}$ in the classical universe $U_\Lambda$ today at $10^{61} t_P$.
+The trans-Planckian value is consistently in such way because is a extreme quantum gravity (trans-Planckian) vacuum in the extreme quantum past $10^{-61} t_P$ with minimal entropy $S_Q = 10^{-122} = \Lambda = \rho_\Lambda$.
+Eqs.(\ref{LambdaHvalue1}) to (\ref{rhoQii1}),(\ref{LambdaQLambda3}) concisely {\it explain why} the classical gravitational vacuum $\Lambda$ or $\rho_\Lambda$ {\it coincides} with such observed {\it low value} $10^{-122}$ in Planck units, and {\it why} their corresponding quantum gravity precursor vacuum has such extremely {\it high} trans-Planckian {\it value} $10^{122}$.
 The classical gravitational entropy $S_\Lambda$ today has {\it precisely} such high value: